-Standard errors in parentheses; \\\ p<0.01, \\ p<0.05, \ p<0.1
+Standard errors in parentheses; p<0.01, p<0.05, p<0.1

-As can be seen in table 10, the correlation between gross inflows and outflows plays a significant role in explaining the probability of having a high REER volatility.
-Specifically, this analysis reveals that when this correlation increases by one unit, the propensity of experiencing high REER volatility drops by a significant 5%.
-Importantly, this finding is robust to different specifications of the logistic regression and it is consistent with the previous evidence from the (dynamic) panel data model presented in this paper showing that there is a negative association between REER volatility and the correlation of gross inflows and outflows.
-Moreover, the results in table 10 reveal that having a floating exchange rate regime increases significantly the probability of experiencing high REER volatility (6-7%); while having a higher inflation rate also significantly increases the probability of experiencing high REER volatility.
+As can be seen in table 10, the IO correlation coefficient plays a significant role in explaining the probability of having a high REER volatility.
+Specifically, this analysis reveals that when this correlation increases by one unit, the propensity of experiencing high REER volatility drops by a significant 5 per cent.
+Importantly, this finding is robust to different specifications of the logistic regression, and it is consistent with the previous evidence from the dynamic panel data model presented in preceding section, showing that there is a negative association between REER volatility and the IO correlation coefficient.
+Moreover, the results in table 10 reveal that having a floating exchange rate regime increases significantly the probability of experiencing high

+REER volatility (6-7 per cent); while having a higher inflation rate also significantly increases the probability of high REER volatility.

-To evaluate the robustness of our results, we also present the results based on rolling correlations of capital flows estimated for three- and five-year windows.
+In order to evaluate the robustness of our results, we also present the results based on rolling IO correlations estimated for three- and five-year windows.
 These results are shown in Annex A in tables A8 and A9.
-As can be seen in these tables, our finding of the negative and significant association between the probability of having high REER volatility and the correlation of inflows and outflows remains largely invariant when we change the size of the window.
+As can be seen in these tables, our finding of the negative and significant association between the probability of having high REER volatility and the IO correlation remains largely invariant when we change the size of the window.